2ptr/Mallet/README.md

 ![Quick mode](./quickmode.png)

-This will likely be enough for the majority of use cases.
+Fortunately, Windows Defender is worthless and this will likely be enough for the majority of use cases.

 ### Custom Mode
 Custom mode allows much more control over payload generation parameters.
 The user may specify a custom encryption chain (limit 10):